 Scratch that.
 The Broken Steel DLC has the shoulder-mounted Tesla Cannon that can one-shot Vertibirds.
-And unlike the Fat Man, it uses microfusion cells as ammo, which are laughably common.
+And unlike the Fat Man, it uses electron charge packs, which are laughably common since they are the energy weapon equivalent of machine gun ammo.
 Ambushing an Enclave patrol with a sniper rifle can net you a few dozen shots with the Tesla Cannon.
 Also, the Operation Anchorage DLC rewards you with a Gauss Rifle fitted with a sniper scope.
 And a knockdown effect for critical hits.

 If you are not above using glitches, enter "player.additem 5DEEE 1" into the console.
 You'll get what looks like an ordinary missile launcher but it's boom instantly puts the Fat Man to shame.
 This is the weapon that gets used in one of the game locations where you can call a nuke strike from orbit.

-To make it more crazy people have made machine gun MIRV versions that fire megaton nukes they murder everything.
+To make it more crazy people have made machine gun MIRV versions that fire megaton nukes that murder everything.

 Constructing a full-auto "Gatling Nuke" is considered practically a rite of passage in the modding community.